datso/react-native-pjsip/README.md

     }
  ```

-  - Call above funtintion when call start and update with you app name
+  - Call above funtintion when call start and update with your app name

 ```
 createNotification("Message show in notification");